CerisWhite/CrAnberry/README.md

 To use it online, copy and paste the following in crosh: <insert later when I'm not tired>

 Currently this script does not fully work.
 It can generate an Android image with `su` installed, but it does not grant root access from within the android container, even with SELinux set to Permissive.
 Still looking into this.

+# revert.sh

+This script will undo the changes done by Cranberry.
+Run it and then reboot to get your original android system without root back.